machineagency/planager/README.md

 The Planager is a flow-based, end-user programming environment that allows you to create workflows that span digital, physical, and human domains.
-Here is an example workflow for scintillation with a Jubilee CNC that is configured for
+Here is an example workflow for scintillation with a tool-changing Jubilee CNC that is configured for pipetting:
-pipetting:

 ![](docs/evolution/2020_12_4.png)

 Here is an example workflow for incrementing a counter:
 ![](docs/evolution/2020_12_14.png)

 ## Get started